-InspireMD, Inc., a Delaware corporation (the "Company"), together with its subsidiaries, is a medical device company focusing on the development and commercialization of its proprietary MicroNetTM stent platform technology for the treatment of complex vascular and coronary disease.
-MicroNet, a micron mesh sleeve, is wrapped over a stent to provide embolic protection in stenting procedures.
+InspireMD, Inc., a Delaware corporation (the "Company"), together with its subsidiaries, including InspireMD Ltd., an Israeli corporation, and InspireMD GmbH, a German corporation, is a medical device company focusing on the development and commercialization of products for the treatment of carotid artery disease and other vascular disease, including the Company's proprietary CGuardTM stent platform.
+A stent is an expandable scaffold-like device, usually constructed of a metallic material, that is inserted into the lumen of an artery to create patency and improved blood flow.
+A sleeve of MicroNetTM mesh is attached over a stent to provide embolic protection both during and after stenting procedures.